 "I thought this Dahlia was beautiful and wanted to capture that beauty in my photo."

 Thank you Kathy for sharing your flower close-up.
 The dark leaves make the flowers stand out nicely.
 The two flower buds had depth and the lighting is nice and soft, great for showing detail in this image.
+I wonder how it would look if it was a bit lighter.
+What do you think?

 Just about all of my macro images of flowers are done with soft, natural lighting.
 Sometimes I use a scrim to diffuse or block direct light and sometimes I used a silver or white card to bounce some fill light or create a few highlights.